SchoolOfCode/bc14_w5d1_workshop_react-components-mistergrogan/README.md

 👉 Build a re-useable component:

-- Create a new folder inside of the components folder and call it `Card`.
+- Create a new folder inside of the components folder and call it `Card`.✅
-- Inside the `Card` folder Create a new file called index.js.
+- Inside the `Card` folder Create a new file called index.js.✅
-- Inside index.js, create a functional component that returns a JSX element for your card.
+- Inside index.js, create a functional component that returns a JSX element for your card.✅
-- Add a className `className="card"` to the JSX as there is a className allready applied to it in App.css (you can customize the CSS if you have time!).
+- Add a className `className="card"` to the JSX as there is a className already applied to it in App.css (you can customize the CSS if you have time!).✅

 👉 Navigate back to [App.js](./src/App.js).
 This is the root component of our application.

-- Import and call the `Card` component inside the app component.
+- Import and call the `Card` component inside the app component. ✅
-- Call the Card component multiple times to get multiple cards displaying.
+- Call the Card component multiple times to get multiple cards displaying.✅
-- Run and save the code and check that the cards are displaying on the screen
+- Run and save the code and check that the cards are displaying on the screen✅

 ---